 3. score results from the GRE

-5. additionally, the Art History program requests a writing sample (e.g., a term paper), which should be mailed directly to the Newcomb Art Department.
+4. the Art History program requests a writing sample (e.g., a term paper) which should be uploaded with the application

 To be competitive, applicants should have earned strong grades as an undergraduate, achieving an overall 3.2 grade-point average and at least a 3.4 in the major.
 All applicants to the MA program must take the GRE exam.

 A Joint Program of the Art History Program of the Art Department and the Stone Center for Latin American Studies

 The program is small and selective, accepting only one or two highly qualified applicants each year.
 Successful applicants must demonstrate an ability to work in a critical and imaginative fashion and to conduct original, clearly articulated research that will advance the frontiers of knowledge.
 Prospective students must apply through the Stone Center of Latin American Studies following this link.
 Along with the Graduate School application form, applicants must submit transcripts, GRE scores (Tulane code is R6183), three letters of recommendation, a statement of purpose, evidence of ability in a foreign language (such as college coursework, papers, or standardized tests), and an MA thesis or two substantive research papers.
 Please send these materials to the following address:

 Latin American Studies / Art History Graduate Admissions

 Stone Center for Latin American Studies